ds-modules/XRHETOR-R1A/README.md

 For any questions relating to content, please contact daliehsujude@berkeley.edu

-The archived Political Data Institute Fall 2016 module created by Alexander Ivanoff, Aditya Sheth, Julian Kudzsus, and Tracy Chen also in this repo.
+The archived Political Data Institute Fall 2016 module created by Alexander Ivanoff, Aditya Sheth, Julian Kudzsus, and Tracy Chen is also in this repo.